 - Toubkal summit altitude: 4,167 meters

-- Total walking distance: aroun 35 kilometers
+- Total walking distance: around 35 kilometers

 - Main challenge: altitude and steep ascent